 - 1. Press the Menu and then Settings. - 2.
 Press Alarms. - 3.
 Below Zone, press the Left or Right arrow to choose the zone, sensor, or equipment you want. - 4.
 Press the Up or Down arrows to adjust the set points (except for actuator jam alarms). - 5.
 To enable or disable an alarm, press the Enable box beside the one you want to enable.
 There is a check in the box when enabled - 6.
 Press Save when you are finished.

 Programming equipment settings

 Programming the stages means entering the settings such as set points, idle speeds, ON/OFF times and durations, and so on.

 Staged ventilation

-- Variable stages (on page 47)
+- Variable stages (on page 48)

 - Relays

-- Actuators (on page 50)
+- Actuators (on page 51)

-- Curtains (on page 52)

-- Relay stages (on page 60)

-- Duty cycles (on page 61)

 Merged ventilation